Trouble comes this day….

 Where to Buy

-Since this is set up as a “Print on Demand” book, the chances of it being in a physical store are slim—but your local store should be able to order it for you, either through their usual supply system or (if they are an independent retailer) through IndieBound.
+Since this is set up as a “Print on Demand” book, the chances of it being in a physical store are slim to none—but your local store should be able to order it for you, either through their usual supply system or (if they are an independent retailer) through IndieBound.

 - Direct from the Publisher (with the option to have it signed and/or personalized)